 A. There were people who did denounce their neighbours or became paid informants working directly for the Germans, but it would be unfair to call the vast majority ‘collaborators’.
 To this day, the locals are very aware that this idea exists about them.
 I interviewed one woman who was a small girl at the time of the occupation.
 She had an autograph book that contained some friendly notes from the Germans soldiers she got to know.
 Although these were just notes written to a child, she was very worried about showing them to me in case I thought she had been a ‘collaborator’.
 So there was definitely this feeling among the locals that they were judged by the outside world for even quite innocent interactions like that.

 Although there were instances where the people in authority made questionable decisions to keep the peace, you have to remember that everyone was in a very difficult situation and it’s easy to judge actions in hindsight.
 I feel a degree of sympathy for the islanders because they were really abandoned by Britain during the war.

-The Guernsey Literary and Potato Peel Society was released in UK cinemas last month, depicting life on the island of Guernsey in the aftermath of the German occupation.
+Q. The Guernsey Literary and Potato Peel Society was released in UK cinemas in 2018, depicting life on the island of Guernsey in the aftermath of the German occupation.
 Did people really eat ‘potato peel pie’?

 A. Yes, the title of the film is not an exaggeration – potato peel pie really was a dish that people were eating at the time.
 It was a meal you could make if you only had potatoes, with potato peelings on top.

 Duncan Barrett is the author of Hitler’s British Isles, which is due to be published by Simon & Schuster in June 2018